 Senior Sales Manager, Germany

-Leading industry expert Edgar Raposo recently joined YouGov Sport as a Senior Sales Manager, to meet the growing client demand for sport and sponsorship research in the German market.
+Leading industry expert Edgar Raposo is a Senior Sales Manager for YouGov Sport.
+He joined to meet the growing client demand for sport and sponsorship research in the German market.
 Edgar is tasked with introducing YouGov Sport’s pioneering research services and expertise to Germany’s sports industry, including rightsholders, agencies and sponsors.